guptamayank9827/compiler/Readme.md

     OR
     ```make```

-    This will accept the four input test files (Phase2_empty.txt, Phase2_fields.txt, Phase2_methods.txt, and Phase2_full.txt) and create their respective output files.
+    This will accept the four input test files () and create their respective output files.

 2. For more test cases: